unicode-org/icu4x/ffi/wasm/docs/locale_ffi.rst

         Write a string representation of :js:class:`ICU4XLocale` language to ``write`` See `the Rust docs <https://unicode-org.github.io/icu4x-docs/doc/icu/locid/struct.Locale.html#structfield.id>`__ for more information.

+    .. js:function:: set_language(bytes)

+        Set the language part of the :js:class:`ICU4XLocale`.
+See `the Rust docs <https://unicode-org.github.io/icu4x-docs/doc/icu/locid/struct.Locale.html#method.from_bytes>`__ for more information.

     .. js:function:: region()

         Write a string representation of :js:class:`ICU4XLocale` region to ``write`` See `the Rust docs <https://unicode-org.github.io/icu4x-docs/doc/icu/locid/struct.Locale.html#structfield.id>`__ for more information.

+    .. js:function:: set_region(bytes)

+        Set the region part of the :js:class:`ICU4XLocale`.
+See `the Rust docs <https://unicode-org.github.io/icu4x-docs/doc/icu/locid/struct.Locale.html#method.from_bytes>`__ for more information.

     .. js:function:: script()

         Write a string representation of :js:class:`ICU4XLocale` script to ``write`` See `the Rust docs <https://unicode-org.github.io/icu4x-docs/doc/icu/locid/struct.Locale.html#structfield.id>`__ for more information.

+    .. js:function:: set_script(bytes)

+        Set the script part of the :js:class:`ICU4XLocale`.
+Pass an empty string to remove the script.
+See `the Rust docs <https://unicode-org.github.io/icu4x-docs/doc/icu/locid/struct.Locale.html#method.from_bytes>`__ for more information.

     .. js:function:: tostring()